Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 Note: Select Download as file to export the transaction details.

-6. Troubleshoot and correct errors in your BV Pixel transaction event implementation.
+7. Troubleshoot the errors related to your BV Pixel implementation.

 Troubleshoot transaction event issues

-Typically, the transaction event is added to a confirmation page, such as a thank-you page or payment confirmation page.
-Make sure the transaction event JavaScript is below the BV loader in the <head> of the page, as shown in the following example:
+The transaction event is typically added to either a Thank you or Payment confirmation page.
+Add the transaction event JavaScript below the BV loader in the page <head>, as shown in the following example:

 <!-- load bv.js -->